 Read the label very carefully and use a calculator to make sure that EPA is at least 60% of the total omega-3 per pill.
 Tricky.
 See my fish stories page for the oily details on the cheapest way to do this.

 There are basically no known risks with fish oil.
+[Update August 2013: there are new concerns about prostate cancer risk.
+Men should see my separate page about omega-3's and prostate cancer.]
 Three which have been discussed can be nearly dismissed, as shown here.
 This does not mean there are no risks; it means there are no significant known risks.
 Notice the difference.
 On the other hand, one cannot say anything as nearly reassuring about any of our regular medications.
 Here are three risks which have been discussed.